 2. Invest in Financial education.

 Investing in Financial education is an important step towards your journey to financial freedom.
 Reading this article is the start of being financially literate.
 The more you learn about financials, the easier it is to make wise financial decisions.
 There is a lot of content on the internet that can provide you with information, including this website.
 It has podcasts, free financial eBooks, and Financial advisors ready to help you with your pursuit of financial freedom.

 3. Appoint a family finance officer.

 You can skip this step if you’re single.

-The family’s journey to financial freedom will be so much better with an appointed family finance officer.
-This family member doesn’t make the family’s financial decisions but rather the one monitoring the progress the family have in achieving financial freedom and circulate the progress reports to the rest of the family.
+Households need an appointed family finance officer.
+This family member doesn’t make the family’s financial decisions but rather the one monitoring the progress the family has in achieving financial freedom and circulate the progress reports to the rest of the family.
 After you’ve appointed the family finance officer, set a weekly financial date with your partner.
-Not only it can help the family’s financial health it can also be great quality bonding time.
+Not only can it help the family’s financial health it can also be great quality bonding time with your partner.
 During these weekly updates, you can discuss your progress towards financial freedom, plan a strategy to overcome challenges, and celebrate your wins over coffee or a good romantic dinner.

 4. Open separate accounts.

-Meanwhile, you should consider separating your emergency funds from your other savings to avoid spending it to non-emergency transactions.
+Meanwhile, you should consider separating your emergency funds from your other savings to avoid spending it on non-emergency transactions.